alexwlchan/alexwlchan.net/src/_drafts/no-cause-for-alarm.md

 ## What changed to make this more of an issue?

-This isn't a new behaviour, and in retrospect I can see a bunch of places where this has affected us in the past.
+This isn't new behaviour from CloudWatch, and in retrospect I can see a bunch of places where this has affected us in the past.
 We've always had a trickle of messages that failed for unexplained reasons, and which succeeded on a retry.
 Why did it become a torrent?